charlj/charlj.github.io/_pages/cv.md

 ======
 * 2018-Current: World Bank
   * Senior Economist
-  * Duties included: Help develop and maintain MFMod (the global model of the World Bank)
+  * Duties included: Help develop and maintain MFMod (the global model of the World Bank); inputs into Bank reports

 * 2015-2018: World Bank
   * Economist
-  * Duties included: Help develop and maintain MFMod (the global model of the World Bank)
+  * Duties included: Help develop and maintain MFMod (the global model of the World Bank); inputs into Bank reports

 * 2012-2014: National Treasury South Africa
   * Director